akb46mayu/CERA-UCSD-JAVA-/C1 Unfolding Map/readme.md

    * Key 5: display the location and magnitude information sorted by the magnitude in reverse order(up to 30).
 The right text box will be changed alternatively by clicking key 4 and 5.
 3. City statistics (when city marker is clicked on):
    * When the city has any nearby quakes (within a threat circle), the city name, country, number of nearby earthquakes, and average magnitude will be shown on the left hand side of the map.
 4. The map background is replaced by a jpg image, which is nicer.
-It sorts earthquakes in reverse order of magnitude (step3,4) and also prints them in the console.
+The applet sorts earthquakes in reverse order of magnitude (step3,4) and also prints them in the console.